smarter-project/home-assistant-demo/README.md

 `control/simulate.py --interval 5 --all`

-This will change the state of all the devices every 5 seconds (some randomness is used to decide whether to change the state of any particualr sensor).
+This will change the state of all the devices every 5 seconds (some randomness is used to decide whether to change the state of any particular sensor).